Carpodi/Edison-V3/README.md

-# Eddison V3 Robot Codes
+# Edison V3 Robot Codes

 This repository contains various example codes to program and control the **Edison V3** robot.
 This codes are on EddPY V3 Version.